Anne Janzer, Author, Consultant

 - Why subscription models are more than just transactions, they’re relationships.

-- The phenomenon of Super-Users and why every company should seek them out
+- The phenomenon of Super-Users and why every company should seek them out and cultivate them.

 - How Adobe changed the game by being among the first to adopt a successful subscription model, despite financial media criticism.

 - What companies with a subscription model can do to sustain a customer’s trust long term.

 1:55 How Anne’s parents, and her early life experiences with the opera, were able to show her the importance of subscribers at a young age.